Planning a trip to Italy? Or have you already booked your flights?

 Note about the recommendations in this post:

-These are the resources I personally use when planning a trip to Italy.
+These are the resources I personally use when planning a trip to Italy or information I have created.
 I hope you find them useful.
 I add to the list regularly so do let me know if you come across something worthy of sharing.
-Some of these links are affiliate links which mean if you click on the link and make a purchase I will receive a small commission at no additional cost to you.
+Some of these links are affiliate links which means if you click on the link and make a purchase I will receive a small commission at no additional cost to you.
 For more information on our affiliates please refer to our disclosure page.

 Subscribe to Untold Morsels